Deep Rock Galactic

 Deep Rock Galactic is a cooperative first-person shooter video game developed by Danish studio Ghost Ship Games and published by Coffee Stain Publishing.
-Deep Rock Galactic was fully released on May 13, 2020, for Microsoft Windows and Xbox One after its early access release on February 28, 2018.
-The game was later released for PlayStation 4 and PlayStation 5 in January 2022, and for Xbox Series X/S in September 2022.
+Following its early access launch on February 28, 2018, the game was fully released on May 13, 2020 for Microsoft Windows and Xbox One.
+It was later released for PlayStation 4 and PlayStation 5 in January 2022, and for Xbox Series X/S in September 2022.

-Deep Rock Galactic is set on the alien planet of Hoxxes IV, whose caves are rich in minerals but filled with hostile wildlife and hazardous environments.
-The player controls a dwarf miner employed by Deep Rock Galactic, an intergalactic mining corporation that sends employees into the caves of Hoxxes IV to extract resources.
-Players can team up with up to three other dwarves on missions into the planet, where they must navigate procedurally generated caves and complete objectives while fighting alien swarms.
+Deep Rock Galactic is set on the alien planet of Hoxxes IV, whose caves are rich in precious minerals but filled with hostile wildlife and environmental hazards.
+The player controls a dwarf miner employed by Deep Rock Galactic, an intergalactic mining corporation, to extract valuable resources and operate a variety of heavy machinery.
+Players can team up with up to three other dwarves on missions deep below the planet, where they must navigate procedurally generated caves and complete objectives while fighting swarms of alien enemies.

 The game received positive reviews from critics, who praised its class-based gameplay and atmosphere.
 The game has sold over eight million units as of January 2024 and has been part of the Xbox Game Pass subscription service since November 2020.
 It was also available to PlayStation Plus subscribers during the month of its release.

 Gameplay

 Deep Rock Galactic is a cooperative first-person shooter.
-Gameplay primarily centers around missions that take place in fully destructible, procedurally generated cave systems; each has varying terrain generation, objectives, hazards, and enemies depending on the selected biome and mission type.
+Gameplay primarily centers around missions that take place in fully destructible, procedurally generated cave systems; each with varying terrain generation, objectives, hazards, and enemies depending on the selected biome and mission type.
 Upon landing in a cave via an orbital drop pod, players must complete a mission objective, such as mining resources or repairing abandoned equipment.
-While doing so, they must fight hostile aliens, manage a limited supply of ammunition, and navigate the cave.
+While doing so, they must fight hostile aliens, manage a limited supply of ammunition, and navigate the maze-like environment.
 Once the objective is completed, players can start an extraction sequence, where players must backtrack through the cave to an escape pod in order to safely exit along with all collected resources.
-Optional secondary objectives (such as collecting a number of specific objects or mining enough of a unique mineral) are also available, offering players additional credits and experience.
+Optional secondary objectives are also available, such as collecting a number of specific objects or mining enough of a unique mineral, offering players additional credits (in-game currency) and experience.